What is the greatest joy of writing for you?

 Do you remember the first story you ever wrote?

 Yes.
 At school.
 It was an essay about a boy dreaming about being lost in a fog.
 I came across it the other day and was reasonably impressed by my 11 year old self's writing ability.
 It will probably fit onto 2 sides of A4: I was a lazy schoolboy.

 What is your writing process?

 With any luck it begins with a brainwave.
 Maybe a comment from someone, or an injustice we have allowed to creep into our lives without resistance.
 Or a brain f**t as some of my less polite friends would say.
 Having done that there are times when I know where I want the story to go.
 Sometimes I don't - which is what happened with The Suspects.
 Usually the answer to the question "what would or could happen next?" completely derails the train and it's then my job to build new tracks so it goes somewhere else.
 Maybe it ends up at the original destination.
 Maybe not.

 Do you remember the first story you ever read, and the impact it had on you?

 Probably an Enid Blyton.
 It would have excited me and maybe I got to like the characters.
-It took a very few years to get annoyed at being condescended to.
+It took a very few years to get annoyed at being condescended to by her.
 In contrast Monica Edwards books treated younger people with respect and gave them dignity.
 Both in real life and in my writing I do my absolute utmost to do the same.
 Just because your number of years on the planet is fewer than the majority doesn't mean you aren't worthy of respect.
 Your character as defined by your conversation and actions should decide the respect level.